MJKWoolnough/minecraft/nbt/README.md

 type Short int16
 ```

-Short is an implementation of the Data interface
+Short is an implementation of the Data interface.

 #### func (Short) Copy

 ```go
 func (s Short) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Short) Equal